MrGrasss/BlitzTweet-AllroundTwitter-Tool/README.md

     - `post_shiller/comments.txt` expects one comment per line; same comments won't get reused so make sure to have a lot.
     - `mass_replies/media` stores media files for replies.
-    - `mass_replies/message.txt` contains the message to be replied with.
+    - `mass_replies/messages.txt` contains the messages to reply with.
     - `mass_replies/tagged_users.txt` includes one username per line for users to be tagged.

 - **Removed Tokens:** Saved in `acc_checker/removed_tokens.txt`.